Discriminatory Expressions to Produce Interpretable Models in Short Documents: Experiments

 We used the classifiers and feature selection methods present in \textit{sklearn} and we implemented those who were not available in the package.
 Although Information Gain (IG) and Mutual Information (MI) can be proved equal for binary classification problems, we studied them both since they are approximated with different formulas.

-With the exception of those test that explicitly evaluate some variable against the number of features, we conducted our experiments using 9 features as much, as we established earlier (see section~\ref{sec:preliminary}).
+With the exception of those tests that explicitly evaluate some variable against the number of features, we conducted our experiments using 9 features as much, as we established earlier (see section~\ref{sec:preliminary}).